nicolasbrandao/fake-store/README.md

 This web app utilizes the [Fake Store API](https://fakestoreapi.com/docs).

 ## 💻 Deploy

 - [Click here](https://next-fakestore.vercel.app/) to go to a Vercel deploy of this app
-## ⚙️ Functionality

-- View a specific product details
-- Add, remove and clear products in the cart
-- Filter products by category

 ## 🛠 Tech Stack